aanderse/LdapRecord.com/source/docs/model-mutators.md

 ### Defining An Accessor {#defining-an-accessor}

-For an example, lets say we are working with ActiveDirectory and we want to encode the `thumbnailPhoto` attribute whenever we retrieve it from our `User` model.
+For an example, lets say we are working with Active Directory and we want to encode the `thumbnailPhoto` attribute whenever we retrieve it from our `User` model.